ucdavis/accessible-pdf-rocky/docs/SYSTEM_DESIGN.md

 These layers handle the **same domain** (OCR, WCAG, PDF) but at **different stages** with **different responsibilities**:

-**Pattern:** Controller decides/coordinates → HPC executes heavy work → Controller validates/assembles
+**Pattern:** Controller generates URLs and submits → HPC downloads, processes, and uploads → Controller updates status

 #### Detailed Overlap Explanation